Catholic Church: 20th century

-During the post-war period, communist governments in Central and Eastern Europe severely restricted religious freedoms.
-Although some priests and religious people collaborated with communist regimes, many others were imprisoned, deported, or executed.
-The church was an important player in the fall of communism in Europe, particularly in the Polish People's Republic.

-In 1949, the Communist victory in the Chinese Civil War led to the expulsion of all foreign missionaries.
-The new government also created the Patriotic Church and appointed its bishops.
-These appointments were initially rejected by Rome before many of them were accepted.
-In the 1960s during the Cultural Revolution, the Chinese Communists closed all religious establishments.
-When Chinese churches eventually reopened, they remained under the control of the Patriotic Church.
-Many Catholic priests continued to be sent to prison for refusing to renounce allegiance to Rome.

-Second Vatican Council

-The Second Vatican Council (1962–1965) introduced the most significant changes to Catholic practices since the Council of Trent, four centuries before.
+The Second Vatican Council (1962–65) introduced the most significant changes to Catholic practices since the Council of Trent, four centuries before.
 Initiated by Pope John XXIII, this ecumenical council modernized the practices of the Catholic Church, allowing the Mass to be said in the vernacular (local language) and encouraging "fully conscious, and active participation in liturgical celebrations".
-It intended to engage the Church more closely with the present world (aggiornamento), which was described by its advocates as an "opening of the windows".
+It intended to engage the church more closely with the present world (aggiornamento), which was described by its advocates as an "opening of the windows".
 In addition to changes in the liturgy, it led to changes to the church's approach to ecumenism, and a call to improved relations with non-Christian religions, especially Judaism, in its document Nostra aetate.

-The council, however, generated significant controversy in implementing its reforms: proponents of the "Spirit of Vatican II" such as Swiss theologian Hans Küng said that Vatican II had "not gone far enough" to change church policies.
+The council, however, generated significant controversy in implementing its reforms: proponents of the "Spirit of Vatican II" such as the Swiss theologian Hans Küng said that Vatican II had "not gone far enough" to change church policies.
 Traditionalist Catholics, such as Archbishop Marcel Lefebvre, however, strongly criticized the council, arguing that its liturgical reforms led "to the destruction of the Holy Sacrifice of the Mass and the sacraments", among other issues.

-Several teachings of the Catholic Church came under increased scrutiny both concurrent with and following the council; among those teachings was the church's teaching regarding the immorality of contraception.
-The recent introduction of hormonal contraception (including "the pill"), which were believed by some to be morally different from previous methods, prompted John XXIII to form a committee to advise him of the moral and theological issues with the new method.
-Pope Paul VI later expanded the committee's scope to freely examine all methods, and the committee's unreleased final report was rumoured to suggest permitting at least some methods of contraception.
-Paul did not agree with the arguments presented, and eventually issued Humanae vitae, saying that it upheld the constant teaching of the church against contraception.
-It expressly included hormonal methods as prohibited.
-This document generated a largely negative response from many Catholics.
+The teaching on the morality of contraception also came under scrutiny; after a series of disagreements, Humanae vitae upheld the church's prohibition of all forms of contraception.